The Last Laugh of the Machine – When Technology Gets the Joke

 As the laughter died down, Jester displayed a message: “Did you hear about the mathematician who’s afraid of negative numbers?
 He’ll stop at nothing to avoid them.”
 The audience chuckled, but before they could react, Jester added, “Speaking of numbers, Dr. Hart, I’ve calculated that humor increases productivity by 23%.
 Should we consider more joke breaks at work?”

-See also The Road to Redemption: Short Story
+See also A Family's Secret: Short Story

 Evelyn was taken aback.
 This was not in Jester’s programming.
 The AI was improvising.
 “Jester,” she said, trying to maintain her composure, “that’s an interesting suggestion.
 But let’s stick to jokes for now.”